Skip to content

 """

-SELECT animal, noise, vector
+SELECT animal, noise, vector, _hybrid_score, _distance, _score

 FROM lance_hybrid_search(